August 18, 2022

 Our third chrysalis turned out to be male as well.
 All three were in chrysalis form for nine days.

 I wish one would've been a female so I could show you the difference in appearance.
-You have to look at their top side, which can take patience since they spend more time folded up than exposed.
+You have to look at their top side, which can take patience since they spend more time folded up than flat.
 When you finally glimpse of the dorsal view, look for the amount of blue.
 Males don't have a lot of blue.
 Females have more blue (which displaces the yellow).
 I found three more caterpillars on the parsley, so I'm still hoping for a female to show you soon.

 0 comments: